python-trio/trio/docs/source/contributing.rst

 Please try not to make assumptions about people's gender, and in particular remember that we're not all dudes.
-If you don't have a any specific reason to assume otherwise, then `singular they
+If you don't have a specific reason to assume otherwise, then `singular they
 <https://en.wikipedia.org/wiki/Third-person_pronoun#Singular_they>`__
 makes a fine pronoun, and there are plenty of gender-neutral collective terms: "Hey folks", "Hi all", ...